Heart attack and acute coronary syndrome

 Prasugrel (Effient) is a newer antiplatelet drug that may be used as an alternative to clopidogrel for select patients with acute coronary syndrome who are undergoing angioplasty.
 It should not be used by patients who have had a previous stroke or transient ischemic attack.
 Another option for patients is the new antiplatelet drug ticagrelor (Brilinta).
 Ticlopidine (Ticlid) is an older antiplatelet drug that is less commonly used.
 Like clopidogrel, these antiplatelets are taken in combination with aspirin.

 If for some reason patients cannot take a second antiplatelet along with aspirin after angioplasty and stenting for longer than 4 to 6 weeks, they should receive a bare metal stent instead of a drug-eluting stent.

 Coronary Artery Bypass Graft Surgery (CABG).
-Coronary artery bypass graft surgery (CABG) is the alternative procedure to angioplasty for opening blocked arteries, particularly for patients who have two or more blocked arteries.
-It is a very invasive procedure and requires a longer hospitalization and recovery period.
+Coronary artery bypass graft (CABG) surgery is the alternative procedure to angioplasty for opening blocked arteries, particularly for patients who have two or more blocked arteries.
+However, it is a very invasive procedure and requires a longer hospitalization and recovery period.
 In a CABG procedure:

 Severely ill patients, particularly those with heart failure or who are in cardiogenic shock, will be monitored closely and stabilized.
 Oxygen is administered, and fluids are given or replaced when it is appropriate to either increase or reduce blood pressure.
 Such patients may be given dopamine, dobutamine, or both.
 Other treatments depend on the specific condition.

 Heart failure.
 Intravenous furosemide may be administered to remove excess fluid from the lungs and other areas.
 Patients may also be given nitrates, and ACE inhibitors, unless they have a severe drop in blood pressure or other conditions that preclude them.
 Clot-busting drugs or angioplasty may be appropriate.

 Cardiogenic Shock.
 Cardiogenic shock is a dangerous condition that includes a drop in blood pressure and other abnormalities.
-Using a special long catheter, a procedure called intra-aortic balloon counterpulsation (IABP) can help patients with cardiogenic shock when used in combination with thrombolytic therapy.
-IABP involves inserting a catheter containing a balloon, which is inflated and deflated within the artery to boost blood pressure.
-Left ventricular assist devices and early angioplasty may also be considered.
+Using a special long catheter, a procedure called intra-aortic balloon counterpulsation (IABP) can help patients with cardiogenic shock around the time of revascularization.
+IABP involves inserting a catheter containing a long balloon, which is inflated and deflated within the artery to boost blood pressure.
+Left ventricular assist devices that can provide more support may also be considered.